Great Migrations of the Serbs: Modern analysis

 Emil Saggau states that the modern adaptation and popularisation of the migration retrieves inspiration from Vuk Karadžić and Petar II Petrović-Njegoš's writings, and that prior to this, it had not yet become a component of Serb national identity.
 According to Maroš Melichárek, the migration has also been depicted with Serbian national symbolism.
-The famous painting by Paja Jovanović, commissioned in 1896 by Patriarch Georgije Branković was compared with notable American painting by Emanuel Leutze Washington Crossing the Delaware.
-The depiction and symbolism of Great Serbian migration is still very strong and up-to-date.
+The famous painting by Paja Jovanović, commissioned in 1896 by Patriarch Georgije Branković was compared to the notable painting by Emanuel Leutze, Washington Crossing the Delaware.
+The depiction and symbolism of the Great Serbian migration is still very strong and up-to-date.
 Melichárek mentions that other comparisons were made of the Great Migrations, such as to the Great Retreat and a photo of Serbs fleeing from Republika Srpska Krajina.

 Malcolm believes that the historical evidence does not support a sudden mass exodus of Serbs out of Kosovo in 1690.
 If the Serb population was depleted in 1690, it looks as if it must have been replaced by inflows of Serbs from other areas.
 Such flows did happen and from many different areas.
 There was also a migration of Albanians from the Malsi but these were slow, long-term processes rather than involving sudden urge of population into a vacuum.
-Considering Albanians were a significant part of the population before 1690 and that Albanian majority was not achieved until mid 19th century, a mass exodus of Serbs out of Kosovo in 1690 seems unlikely.
+Considering that Albanians were a significant part of the population before 1690 and that an Albanian majority was not achieved until the mid-19th century, a mass exodus of Serbs out of Kosovo in 1690 seems unlikely.
 In 1689 in Kosovo, both Muslim Albanians and Serbs rose up against the Ottoman Empire led by the Albanian Archbishop Pjeter Bogdani and Toma Raspasani.